At NIH, Prefabrication Delivers Quality on Schedule

-DPR marked a major milestone on a project underway for the National Institutes of Health (NIH) in Bethesda, Maryland.
-The Tumor Infiltrating Lymphocytes (TIL) Cell Processing Modular Facility, which will be used by the National Cancer Institute (NCI) to deliver cutting-edge cancer treatment, is the first large-scale, fully prefabricated and modular multi-module cGMP manufacturing facility of its kind ever built in the United States.
+DPR installed 10 prefabricated modules for the National Institutes of Health (NIH) in Bethesda, Maryland.
+The Tumor Infiltrating Lymphocytes (TIL) Cell Processing Modular Facility, where the National Cancer Institute (NCI) delivers cutting-edge cancer treatment, is the first large-scale, fully prefabricated and modular multi-module cGMP manufacturing facility of its kind ever built in the United States.

-In early December, ten prefabricated modules began arriving on the NIH campus, the final stop on their journey from subcontractor Germfree’s Ormond Beach, Florida manufacturing facility.
+The prefabricated modules were supplied by subcontractor Germfree’s Ormond Beach, Florida, manufacturing facility.
 The modules, which span an average 14 x 40 feet each, include a cell processing suite, cleanroom lab space, a cold storage room, office and work spaces and more.

 Construction crews undertook an extremely complex rigging procedure to move the modules into place.
 It involved a carefully choreographed sequence of rigging and hoisting the 40,000- to 50,000-pound modules some 35 to 40 feet into the air, over the structural steel exterior building envelope and through the open roof to set them in place on their foundations.